ManuelSR26/manuelsr26.github.io/cv.md

 AT&T |Tustin, California, USA | March 2018 – Present

-Senior Radio Frequency Engineer – Contractor on behalf of Ericsson by Brook Consultants Inc.
+SENIOR RADIO FREQUENCY ENGINEER – Contractor on behalf of Ericsson by Brook Consultants Inc.

 Technical Ericsson RAN Leader in the AT&T LA Market for the LTE and 5G C-RAN Project.
 Leading a team of 7 Engineers.